 Unfortunately cleaning with vinegar makes the house smell like…

 Some people flat-out REFUSE to clean with vinegar because of the ODOR.
 (If you clean with vinegar you know that the smell doesn’t last for long.
 Vinegar is a natural deodorizer… it dries scentless.)

 But I get it, it is MORE FUN to clean with yummy scents of flowers and refreshing forest odors drifting through your home.

 Luckily it’s easy (and cheap) to make scented vinegar that is a great natural cleaner AND is less offensive to the nose.

-I thought about some of the most popular cleaner scents and decided that EVERGREEN might be a nice addition to my cleaning routine.
+I thought about other popular cleaner scents and decided that evergreen or pine might be a nice addition to my cleaning routine.
 (Hello, PineSol and hundreds of other store bought cleaners!)

-- I gathered branches from my dried up Christmas wreath and a neighborhood tree.
+- I gathered branches from my dried up Christmas wreath and a neighborhood pine tree.

 - I put the needles in separate glass jars and covered them with white vinegar.

 - I allowed the vinegar to steep for several weeks in a dark cupboard then smelled the results.